KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 Variable types are defined as following.
 All integer and floating point formats are little endian.

+- `char`: ASCII character
 - `uint8`: unsigned 8-bit integer
 - `uint16`: unsigned 16-bit integer
-- `int16`: signed 16-bit integer
 - `uint32`: unsigned 32-bit integer
+- `int8`: signed 8-bit integer
 - `int32`: signed 32-bit integer
 - `float`: IEEE 754 single precision
 - `var32`: variable-length value that represents unsigned 32-bit integer values (has to be decoded by the LEB128 function)
 - `var64`: variable-length value that represents unsigned 64-bit integer values (has to be decoded by the LEB128 function)
 - `f{n}`: unsigned n-bit number with decreasing digit place value.
 The number is appended by padding bits to the next byte so that data remains byte-aligned.

 # Draco Header

 Name | Type | Description
 -|-|-
-Draco String | `uint8[5]` | Must equal "DRACO"
+Draco String | `char[5]` | Must equal `DRACO`
-Major version | `uint8` | Bitstream major version number
+Major version | `uint8` | Bitstream major version number, must equal `2`
-Minor version | `uint8` | Bitstream minor version number
+Minor version | `uint8` | Bitstream minor version number, must equal `2`
 Encoder type | `uint8` | `0`: Point cloud, `1`: Triangular mesh
 Encoder method | `uint8` | `0`: Sequential connectivity, `1`: EdgeBreaker connectivity
 Flags | `uint16` | `0`: No flag, `0x8000`: Metadata present

 # Metadata

 This section is only present if `DracoHeader.Flags` contains the flag `0x8000`.

-It contains a variable that specifies the number of encoded metadata elements followed by a list of metadata attribute IDs and a list of metadata attribute records.
+It contains a variable that specifies the number of encoded attribute metadata records followed by a list of metadata attribute IDs and a list of metadata attribute records.
 Finally, a single metadata record is encoded that refers to the file itself.
 This structure is depicted in the following:

 Name | Type
 -|-
-Number of metadata records | `var32`
+Number of attribute metadata records | `var32`
 Array of attribute metadata IDs | `var32[]`
 Array of attribute metadata records | `Metadata[]` File metadata | `Metadata`

 `Metadata` denotes a single metadata record.
 Each record can contain zero or more name-value entries.
 `Metadata` is a recursive type as it can contain zero or more sub metadata records where each sub metadata record is a name-metadata pair.

 `Metadata`: